Ray-Ban New Wayfarer Review 2026: The World’s Most Iconic Sunglass Frame Worth It?

 Check Current Price on Amazon →

-Have you owned the Ray-Ban New Wayfarer?
-We’d love to hear which lens colour you chose and how long they’ve lasted.
-Share in the comments below.
+Have you owned Ray-Ban New Wayfarers?
+We’d love to hear whether you chose the polarised version and how they’ve held up over time.
+Share in the comments.

 Julie Wenderholm